Start Power Units

 For some small aircraft the requirement is for a 12V unit.
 We manufacture 12V units in 3 sizes, although any aircraft that needs 12V only needs to use our smallest RB25A 12V unit, the larger start power units are only really for multiple starts.

 We also manufacture a number of 28V DC aircraft start power units too.
 In most cases this is only to provide customers with peace of mind as most aircraft will start from 24V DC.
 Although there are a few aircraft that are volt sensitive and need a 28V DC start system.
-Our sales team will help you choose the right unit.
+Our sales team will help you choose the right ground power units.

 If you are looking to be able to continuously power your aircraft to practice using the avionics or to perform updates to the system then our RBSC and RBPS range provide this facility for you.
 A dual voltage power unit can be used to start either a 14 volt or 28 volt aircraft.
 Sometimes a combination of start and continuous power in one unit is required.
 In remote locations where mains power is not available the Self powered GPU will allow starting and continuous power.